svenbuder/velocereduction/README.md

 - Identify overscan region and its RMS, subtract overscan and trim image
 - Join image of same type: calculate median image for calibration runs; co-add images for science runs
 - Extract tramlines: use predefined regions from Chris Tinney to identify pixels for each order that will be co-added
+- Calculate Master Flat, ThXe, and LC observation (no Darks yet)
+- Extract Science for each frame and co-add science signals for all observations of the night
 - Calculate rough SNR: use sqrt(counts + total_read noise^2), where read_noise is calculated from maximum overscan RMS (across full CCD) * sqrt(nr of pixels).
 For science runs also multiply read noise by sqrt(nr of runs), since they are co-added.
 Using the summed signal $S = \sum_{px=1}^{n_{px}} \sum_{exp=1}^{n_{exp}} S_{px,exp}$ across the number of pixels $n_{px}$ and $n_{exp}$ exposures, and $N_{read,px}$ is the readout noise for a single pixel, we calculate the total noise $N$ in a wavelength data point as:

 $$N = \sqrt{S + N_{read,px}^2 * n_{px} * n_{exp}},$$

+- Flat-field correct science, science noise, thxe, and lc observations.
 - Safe files as veloce_spectra_SCIENCENAME_YYMMDD.fits with one extension per order.
 Each order has a data table with 6x4128 entries for wave (at this stage only placeholder), science, science_noise, flat, thxe, and lc. ccd and orders can be identified from the FITS extension "EXTNAME" in the form of "CCD_3_ORDER_93" for CCD3's 93rd order.

 ### Wavelength calibration
 - Loop over the science runs
 - Read in the veloce_spectra_SCIENCENAME_YYMMDD.fits file
-- Loop over each order and use the preidentified thxe pixel -> wavelength combinations to fit a 4th order polynomial wavelength solution.
+- Loop over each order and use the preidentified thxe pixel -> wavelength combinations to fit a 4th order polynomial wavelength solution in vacuum (WAVE_VAC).
 - This is currently a static solution (assuming and hoping that the pixel -> wavelength positions do not change over the years)
+- Optional (but activated by default): Apply barycentric velocity correction based on FITS header information on position and observing time (Ra, Dec, UTMJD)
+- Calculate the wavelength also in air (WAVE_AIR).
 - LC is currently not used to improve wavelength solution
-- Overwrite wave placeholders and update veloce_spectra_SCIENCENAME_YYMMDD.fits
+- Overwrite WAVE_VAC and WAVE_AIR placeholders and update veloce_spectra_SCIENCENAME_YYMMDD.fits

 ## Dependencies